What Are Ear Mites?

 Ear mites are tiny little microscopic parasites living their life cycle in the inner ear canal and feeding on dead skin cells.
-The most common type of ear mites is Otodectes cynotis.
+The most common type of ear mite is Otodectes cynotis.

 They usually inhabit dogs, cats, rabbits, and ferrets.
 They are highly contagious and can get transferred from one animal to another with direct contact.